Zanardi remains in serious condition after handbike crash - WHIZ News

 During his recovery, Zanardi designed his own prosthetics and learned to walk again.
 He then turned his attention to hand cycling and developed into one of the most accomplished athletes in the world.
 He won four gold medals and two silvers at the 2012 and 2016 Paralympics, competed in the New York City Marathon and set an Ironman record in his class.

-Prosecutors in Siena have opened a criminal investigation into the accident and the race’s organization — and specifically whether enough safety precautions were taken.
+Prosecutors in Siena opened a criminal investigation into the accident and the race’s organization — specifically whether enough safety precautions were taken.

 About 10 disabled riders were escorted by one police vehicle, local reports said.